The City of Kalamunda’s Engineering Services are responsible for the following infrastructure:

 The City maintains street name signs and ‘No Through Road’ signs.
 All other signage, except advertising signs, are the responsibility of Main Roads WA.
 Should you see a damaged or broken sign, please report the sign type and location to Main Roads WA on their free call number 1800 800 009.
 Alternately you can email Main Roads WA at email@example.com.

 Western Power is responsible for the maintenance of street lights.
 To report faulty street lights please call Western Power’s free call number, 1800 688 008.
 Alternately you can email Western Power at http://firstname.lastname@example.org.

-The Shire is responsible for the payment of electricity and the installation of street lights.
+The City is responsible for the payment of electricity and the installation of street lights.

 Please note street lights are not installed for the purpose of private property security.